HxAlthir/mcsInstaller/README.md

 ---> Experimental! <---

-Scripts to set up a new minecraft server on a linux mashine (here on an Oracle VM / RedHat-Linux - see below for more)
+Some Scripts to set up a new minecraft server on a linux mashine (here on an Oracle VM / RedHat-Linux - see below for more)

+Incremental backup with: datasnapshot.sh
+Collect Backup files via rsync+ssh: bcpmgr.sh

 Setup one or several minecraft servers (worlds) that can share the ressources on a single mashine.